thedavidmeister/privacy-policy/README.md

 - The policy references Australian law
 - The policy almost certainly is NOT directly applicable to your project/company/organisation/whatever
 - It does come with an MIT license
+- Please seek your own legal advice before considering use of anything in this repository

 The reasons why this repository exists at all: